-The number 114560 can be represented as the the product of its prime factors by using prime factorization method,
+Similarly, another number 114560 can be represented as the product of its prime factors by using prime factorization method,

-A composite number is expressed in form of the product of primes and this factorization is unique apart from the order in which the prime factor occurs.
+In number theory, a composite number is expressed in the form of the product of primes and this factorization is unique apart from the order in which the prime factor occurs.

 From this theorem we can also see that not only a composite number can be factorized as the product of their primes but also for each composite number the factorization is unique, not taking into consideration order of occurrence of the prime factors.